-Student membership is open all all undergraduate veterinary students studying for a degree registrable with the RCVS.
+Student membership is open to all undergraduate veterinary students studying for a degree registrable with the RCVS.
 It is also open to postgraduate students who are registered on a full time degree course relevant to the aims of the Society.

 Information for veterinary students